masolimano/maneage/README-hacking.md

       headers](https://www.gnu.org/software/gnuastro/manual/html_node/Output-headers.html).
       In the checklist above, you tagged the first commit of your project with `v0`.
-Here is one suggestion on when to tag: when you have fully adopted the template and have got the first (initial) results, you can make a `v1` tag.
+Here is one suggestion on when to tag: when you have fully adopted Maneage and have got the first (initial) results, you can make a `v1` tag.
 Subsequently when you first start reporting the results to your colleagues, you can tag the commit as `v2` and increment the version on every later circulation, or referee submission.